 SAOR Project, started by Gianluca Zago and his wife Alessandra Manias, take the pop-up concept and aim to make it more of a permanent fixture, with monthly intimate meals and special dining events celebrating the best of classic Italian cuisine.

 I wasn’t sure what to expect going into the experience.
+I love Italian food, and I have so many favourite restaurants such as Restaurant Verden.
+Although I’m not Italian, I would like to think that I know a little something about Italian food.
 But the word “experience” definitely sums up the evening.
 This was one of the most memorable dinners I’ve had in a very long while, and not just because of the excellent food.

 Do you ever wonder where the word burger derived?
 I decided to look it up and sure enough Hamburg, Germany is the home of the first hamburger, made from a Hamburg steak (this blend consists of three muscles: chest, shoulder, and back).
 German immigrants in New York brought the steak into restaurants, then it naturally took a turn during the Industrial Revolution and became more Americanized.
 It was served first to industrial workers as a “steak” from a food cart.
 Workers found it hard to eat while standing so this unknown innovator decided to put the meat between two slices of bread.
 How ingenious, right?